On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Conclusion

 \section{Conclusion}

-The present paper is devoted to an investigation of the system of primitive equations from its symmetry point of view.
-We found a point transformation that allows to cancel the effects of a constant Coriolis force in this system.
+The present paper is devoted to an investigation of transformational properties of the primitive equations.
+We have found a point transformation that allows us to cancel the effects of a constant Coriolis force in the primitive equations.
 This transformation might be relevant for application of the primitive equations on the $f$-plane, such as in studies of land-sea breezes.

 In practice, the primitive equations~\eqref{eq:PrimitiveEquations} as presented in Section~\ref{sec:PrimitiveEquations} are forced and damped by external mechanisms, such as external heating (including $J$), phase transitions of water (including an equation for moisture) and bottom friction (including friction in the momentum equations).
 The presence of these additional mechanisms substantially narrows the number of admitted Lie symmetries.
-It was discussed in Section~\ref{sec:PrimitiveEquations} that for arbitrary~$J$ only $\ZZ(\alpha)$ and $\SSS$ are admitted as Lie symmetries.
+It has been discussed in Section~\ref{sec:PrimitiveEquations} that for arbitrary~$J$ depending on $(t,x,y,p)$ only the vector fields~$\ZZ(\alpha)$ and~$\SSS$ are admitted by the system~\eqref{eq:PrimitiveEquations} as Lie symmetries.
 Symmetry breaking due to external forcing terms thus substantially hinders the applicability of symmetry methods.
-On the other hand by omitting these external influences it is possible to arrive at a system that has a wide maximal Lie invariance (pseudo)group and is therefore accessible to the machinery of group analysis.
-Eventually, results derived for the simplified equations can be extended to the usual system.
-In this manner we have shown in the present paper that the same transformation~\eqref{eq:PrincipalTransformationPrimitiveEquations} that maps the rotating primitive equations to the non-rotating ones in the adiabatic case extends trivially also to the non-adiabatic case, without the necessity to modify~$J$ in the transformed equation.
-In other words~\eqref{eq:PrincipalTransformationPrimitiveEquations} in not an equivalence transformation.
+On the other hand, by omitting these external influences it is possible to arrive at a system that has a wide maximal Lie invariance algebra and is therefore accessible to the machinery of group analysis.
+Eventually, results derived for the simplified equations can be extended to the complete system.
+In this manner, we have shown that the same transformation~\eqref{eq:PrincipalTransformationPrimitiveEquations} that maps the rotating primitive equations to the non-rotating ones in the isentropic case extends trivially also to the non-isentropic case, assuming that $\tilde J(\tilde t,\tilde x,\tilde y,\tilde p)=J(t,x,y,p)$.